California sees Obamacare surge as open enrollment ends for 2014

-NEW YORK, April 17 (Reuters) - Thanks to a final April surge, California’s Obamacare marketplace enrolled a total of 1.4 million people in private health insurance plans, state officials announced on Thursday, beating a federal forecast by just over 800,000 enrollees.
+NEW YORK (Reuters) - Thanks to a final April surge, California’s Obamacare marketplace enrolled a total of 1.4 million people in private health insurance plans, state officials announced on Thursday, beating a federal forecast by just over 800,000 enrollees.

 The marketplace also signed up an additional 1.9 million in the state’s Medicaid program for the poor.